kcrwfrd/kcrwfrd.github.io/source/resume/index.markdown

 __Lead Front-End Web Developer__, January 2012 - October 2013
 __Front-End Web Developer__, June 2011 - December 2011

-Lead a team of developers, working together to develop tools and processes to rapidly develop websites for our clients.
+My primary role at Gunn/Jerkens was to develop CMS-driven B2C brochure-type websites for our clients, typically from the homebuilding industry.

+One of my most significant impacts, and easily my most rewarding, was building a development team from the ground up.
+By instilling a strong developer culture, I was able to build an exceptionally talented and productive team, ignited by the passion and intellectual curiosity of its members.

+Together, we designed and developed tools for the automation of project boilerplate, shortening turn-around times and increasing profit margins.
+When a problem got tough, pair programming made quick work of it.
+We organized meetups, and pitched well-received product development initiatives company-wide.

 Everyday technology used included PHP, HTML5, CSS3, SASS/Compass, Javascript, jQuery, Git, and Wordpress.

-#### Accomplishments
-* Designed and developed tools for the automation of project initialization
-* Introduced and implemented open source software for the centralized processing and collection of user registrations
-* Met deadlines in spite of severe resource shortages, maintaining a consistent level of service to our clients
-* Pitched and started product development initiatives
-* Most proud of instilling a strong developer culture that attracted a top-notch team

 ### Epraxa
 __Front-End Web Developer__, February 2009 - June 2011
 __Jr.
 Front-End Web Developer__, June 2007 - February 2009

 At Epraxa, we subcontracted with ad agencies who lacked their own development teams, making B2C brochure-type websites principally for the homebuilding industry.
+From February 2009 onwards, I was the only developer on the team.
 In June 2011, we merged with our client, Gunn/Jerkens.

 ### Freelance
 __Front-End Web Developer__, July 2006 - Spring 2009